simplex-chat/simplexmq/README.md

 #### Using Docker

 On Linux, you can deploy smp server using Docker.
+This will download image from [Docker Hub](https://hub.docker.com/r/simplexchat/simplexmq).

 1. Create `config` and `logs` directories: